maniishab/docker-web-app/README.md

 # Dockerizing a Flask Web Application

 This project demonstrates how a simple Python Flask web application can be containerized using Docker.
-Containerization allows applications and their dependencies to be packaged together, ensuring consistent behavior across different environments.
+Containerization packages the application and its dependencies together, allowing it to run consistently across different environments.

 ---

-## 🚀 Project Overview
+## Project Overview

-The project includes a basic Flask web application that is packaged into a Docker container.
-Docker makes it possible to run the application reliably on any system without worrying about environment configuration differences.
+The repository contains a basic Flask web application that is packaged and executed inside a Docker container.
+Using Docker simplifies deployment and ensures that the application behaves the same way regardless of where it is run.

 ---

-## 🛠 Technologies Used
+## Technologies Used

-* **Python** – Programming language used for the application
+* Python
-* **Flask** – Lightweight web framework for building the web application
+* Flask
-* **Docker** – Platform used to build and run containers
+* Docker
-* **Dockerfile** – File containing instructions to build the Docker image
+* Dockerfile

 ---

-## 📂 Project Structure
+## Project Structure

 ```
 docker-web-app